 Another relatively low-cost idea that consistently wins big in driving thirst: organic popcorn with just a dash of truffle oil.

 5. Mini-size them and deliver more with less.

 Travelling the country for events and consulting projects, Bertin-Lang, who started behind the bar at 19 and now also serves as the Beverage Director for Eat Drink SF, has also noticed a lot of venues finding Happy Hour success with smaller versions of popular drinks—“like at Dante in NYC, with their $5 mini-martini”—and appetizer portions of “food items that management is hoping to showcase so people will later want to order full portions at full price.”

 Another less-is-more trend that Claire sees working well these days is “the spirit-specific happy hour.”
 In Los Angeles, for example, hotspot Harvard & Stone does $6 one-ounce pours of any Mezcal they carry, including Del Maguey Pechuga, every day from when they open at 8pm until 9:30pm.

-Be sure to read Part 2 of this series next week.
-You’ll learn 5 more steps to making sure your Happy Hour stands out from the crowd.
+Be sure to read Part 2 of this series to learn 5 more steps to making sure your happy hour stands out from the crowd.